hakusoda/ribbon/apps/frontend/src/routes/terms/+page.md

 # Terms of Service
-Last Updated: February 15th, 2025
+Last Updated: November 19th, 2025.

 ## 1. Introduction

-Ribbon is a Discord bot designed to integrate and synchronize, wherever readable and accessible, Roblox features, digital assets, and other API functionalities.
+Ribbon is a Discord bot operated by [HAKUMI](https://hakumi.cafe), designed to integrate and synchronize, wherever readable and accessible, Roblox features, digital assets, and other API functionalities.
 By using Ribbon, you agree to these Terms of Service.
 If you do not agree, you must discontinue use immediately.

 ## 2. Scope of Service